Question & Answer Information

 In the same vein, low-light conditions present a problem for the small sensors and small lens of compact cameras and smartphones.
 To compensate, the device must add to the signal strength of the available light, and this introduces visual noise, analogous to the grain of fast film used in low light.
 A large sensor and a large lens have superior light gathering capabilities.
 Although it might seem that one solution is to simply add more light to a scene, many environments, such as museums, have set lighting levels that are quite low (to protect the art).
 Such circumstances require sensitive equipment expertly adjusted to the challenging low-light environment.

 Resolution, or the level of detail relative to image size, is much higher with professional cameras.
 This requires some careful consideration, however, because the argument is made that if the image is only going to be used on a website and seen on a smartphone, does it need to be so very large to begin with?
 It is entirely valid to work backwards from the output size required, and in many circumstances the available resolution of some of the better consumer devices might be sufficient for a particular project.
 But today people view content on many sizes of device, from smartphones up to the size of big screen televisions.
 Rather than create a product with built-in limitations, the output from this service can adapt to multiple platforms.
-There are other reasons, however, that the professional uses high-resolution capable equipment.
-If the image has plenty of 'extra' picture detail, this allows for greater cropping and content selection without loss of detail.
-The final quality of processed work is better if one starts at a high resolution and then reduces the output in size, while starting with low-resolution images and then making enlargements reduces quality - the computer has no choice but to 'make up' the added picture information.
+And what if your client 'zooms in' to see more detail - will that detail be there?
+The final quality of processed work is better if one starts at a high resolution and then reduces the output in size, while starting with low-resolution images and then making enlargements reduces quality because the computer has no choice but to 'make up' the added picture information.